-A Notice of Intent (NOI) to comply with the 2022 MS4 General Permit was submitted to the Maine DEP with this SWMP.
+A Notice of Intent (NOI) to comply with the 2022 MS4 General Permit was submitted to the Maine DEP with the initial SWMP in March 2021.
 A copy of the Town's NOI is provided in Appendix B. A 30-day Public Notice was provided by both the Maine DEP and the Town to allow the public to comment on the SWMP.
 A copy of the Public Notice provided by the Town is included in Appendix C.

-Following review of the SWMP and NOI, and receipt of any public comments, the Maine DEP will issue a permittee-specific DEP Order, establishing terms and conditions that are enforceable in addition to the language in the 2022 MS4 General Permit which is also enforceable.
-The permittee-specific DEP Order is also subject to a 30-day public comment period, which the Maine DEP will provide.
-Following the end of the public comment permit, the Maine DEP will offer any updated information to the Town.
-If no comments are received, Maine DEP will provide notice to the Town that they are authorized to discharge under the 2022 MS4 General Permit and the permittee-specific DEP Order.
+Following review of the SWMP and NOI, and receipt of any public comments, the Maine DEP issued a permitteespecific DEP Order, establishing terms and conditions that are enforceable in addition to the language in the 2022 MS4 General Permit which is also enforceable.
+The DEP Order is also referred to as a Second Step Permit.
+The permittee-specific DEP Order was also subject to a 30-day public comment period, which the Maine DEP provided.
+Following the end of the public comment permit, the Maine DEP offered updated information to the Town, as applicable.
+The Maine DEP provided notice to the Town that they were authorized to discharge under the 2022 MS4 General Permit and the permittee-specific DEP Order on May 24, 2022.